 We collect info about USB devices that have been successfully or unsuccessfully tested with smartmontools.
 If you have a device not listed there, please tell us the test result, by editing the wiki page, and/or by sending an email to the smartmontools-database mailinglist.

 To submit a bug report or propose an enhancement for smartmontools create a new ticket here in trac.
-You have to be logged in with your sourceforge account to do so.
-If you don't have a scoureforge account and don't want to have one, you can also send the info to our smartmontools-support mailing list.
+Login is needed for that.
+If you don't want to register an account, you can also send the info to our smartmontools-support mailing list.

 Patches are welcome!
 The most convenient way for us is, when you attach them to a new ticket here in trac.
 But it's also possible to submit patches for code review to developers mailinglist.
 You don't need to be member of the mailinglist for it.
 Our list moderator will approve posting requests in these cases.
 Your patches should refer to our recent code base in SVN.
 You should also have a look at the documents in the developers area here in the wiki.
 You will find info about smartmontools software architecture and tutorials and guidelines from our developers there.